-- 1. A minimum 3.0 cumulative GPA (on 4.0 scale) is required. - 2.
-High school applicants to the Integrated Admissions Pathway must have an ACT composite score of at least 23 and a Math sub-score of at least 23. - 3.
-A minimum pre-requisite course GPA 3.25 (on 4.0 scale) is required. - 4.
+- 1. A minimum 3.0 cumulative GPA (on 4.0 scale) is required.
+For applicants who have college credit more than 5 years old (not including pre-requisite coursework) the cumulative GPA will be calculated on the last 60 credit hours the applicant has completed. - 2.
+High school applicants to the Accelerated Entry Pathway must have an ACT composite score of at least 23 and a Math sub-score of at least 23. - 3.
+A minimum pre-requisite course GPA 3.0 (on 4.0 scale) is required.
+Applicants are more competitive if the pre-requisite GPA is higher more points will be given on the admissions rubric. - 4.
 A grade of C or better on all courses is required. - 5.
 Pre-requisite course requirements (21-22 credits): - a.
 Anatomy and Physiology I & II with labs 8 credits - b.
 Statistics 3 credits - c.
 Lifespan developmental (or the equivalent) 3 credits - d.
 Abnormal psychology 3 credits - e.
 Medical Terminology 1 or 2 credits - f.
 Research Methods 3 credits

-No more than six (6) pre-requisite credit hours may remain at time of application.
+No more than nine (9) pre-requisite credit hours may remain at time of application.
 The applicant must complete all pre-requisite courses before the start of OTD classes.
 The applicant must have taken all pre-requisite courses within five (5) years prior to application.

 - 6. Completion of the following recommended coursework provides a competitive advantage to an application:

 - a.
 Sociology/Anthropology

 - b.
 Ethics

 - c.
 Kinesiology

 - d.
 Pathophysiology

 - e.
 Public Speaking or Oral Communications

 - f.
 Global or Cultural Diversity Course

 - g.
 Pre-health professions course

 - 7. Three (3) letters of recommendation are required.
-An application is more competitive if one letter is from an undergraduate professor (or from a high school teacher, if utilizing the Integrated Admissions Pathway) and if one letter is from an occupational

-therapist.
-If an applicant is a CSM student or CSM graduate, only two (2) letters of recommendation are required.

-- 8. Each applicant should submit a resume or curriculum vitae (CV) for consideration. - a.
+An application is more competitive if one letter is from an undergraduate professor (or from a high school teacher, if utilizing the Accelerated Entry Pathway) and if one letter is from an occupational therapist.
+If an applicant is a CSM student or CSM graduate, only two (2) letters of recommendation are required. - 8.
+Each applicant should submit a resume or curriculum vitae (CV) for consideration. - a.
 The resume or CV should document service hours that show the applicant has completed activities that require hands-on or face-to-face work with people. - i.
 Although no set number of service hours is required, the more hours that are completed, the more competitive the application.
 In addition, an application is more competitive if the applicant documents service hours across the lifespan (infants, children, adults, and older adults). - ii.
 Examples: working or volunteering at a day care facility, rehabilitation tech job, or at a nursing home, or providing respite care, or helping with activities at a high school. - b.
 The resume or CV should document involvement outside of academics (such as sports, clubs, community, pre-health professions club). - c.
 The resume or CV should document leadership experiences. - 9.
 Each applicant must submit a letter of intent as part of the application process. - 10.
 Complete the CASPer, Computer-Based Assessment for Sampling Personal Characteristics, assessment and submit scores to College of Saint Mary.

 The OTD Admissions Committee will utilize scoring rubrics and guides on the above criteria to determine the top candidates who then will move on to phase II of the admissions process.
-This phase involves an Interview Day.
+This phase involves aMatch Day Interview.